api3dao/oev-docs/docs/oev/overview/oev-network.md

 collateral of the searcher is released, while the [protocol fee](/oev/searchers/collateral-protocol-fee) is deducted.

+The contract is designed to work together with an off-chain component that can enforce a particular data encodings.
+This allows for great flexibility and easier migration process in case of an upgrade.

 This contract is the key component that powers OEV auctions.
 These include the
 following: